 In certain species of Aiptasia fertilization may be internal, in the coelenteron.
 Male gametes are released from male Aiptasia into the water column.
 These gametes are non-buoyant and settle to fertilize the female gametes within other Aiptasia.
 These gametes develop internal to the Aiptasia into Planula Larva, receiving nourishment from the hosting anemone.
 When conditions are optimal (light and nutrients are high), or during physical attack (as when an aquarist is attempting to remove them), these larva are released into the water column to start growing and colonizing other parts of the reef.

-There are many methods that have been developed for the removal of Aiptasia, everything from simply scrapping them off to using a blow torch to burn them off.
+There are many methods that have been developed for the Aiptasia removal.
+Some methods are to simply scrape them off other methods are to burn them off of live rock that can be removed from the aquarium.
 Below is a list of the more common (and safe) methods of dealing with Aiptasia.
-Each solution has its advantages and disadvantages and may not may be right for your situation or compatible with your tank inhabitants, so read each carefully before deciding which approach to pursue.
+Each solution has its advantages and disadvantages and may not may be right for your situation or compatible with your aquarium livestock.
+Read each method of aiptasia anemone removal carefully before deciding which approach to pursue.

 While for many this may be their first reaction, extreme care should be used in this method.
-In attempting to remove Aiptasia anemones physically, every cell must be removed.
+In attempting to remove Aiptasia anemones physically, every piece must be removed as leaving behind a small piece of aiptasia will restart another.
 You can not simply cut them up or brush them off.
-All that will result is many more Aiptasia returning a few weeks later.
-Since Aiptasia reproduce (quite effectively) by pedal laceration, tearing or breaking them up only serves to help them multiply much more quickly.
+Again Aiptasia can reproduce by a pedal tearing or being broken up and only serves to help them multiply much more quickly.

-If physical removal is attempted (though it is discouraged) it is important that the remains of the Aiptasia be removed from the tank to prevent decomposition from introducing excess nutrients into the water.
+If physical removal is attempted it is also important that the remains of the Aiptasia be removed from the tank to prevent decomposition from introducing excess nutrients into the aquarium water.

 This method is cheap.

-This method is basically a waste of time.
-It is nearly impossible to scrap every last cell of an Aiptasia off from the liverock.
+This method is often a waste of time.
+It is nearly impossible to scrap every last piece of an Aiptasia off from the live rock.
 Additionally, Aiptasia are often anchored in small crevices within the rock into which they retract the moment you begin scrapping.
-This makes it impossible to remove every last piece of the organism, and each piece left will undoubtedly grow a new complete Aiptasia.
+This also makes it impossible to remove every last piece of the organism, and each piece left will undoubtedly grow a new complete Aiptasia.

 Chemical removal involves the application of a chemical agent on to or injecting it into the Aiptasia.
 There are many concoctions that have been put forth as ‘cures’ for Aiptasia and each works to varying degrees.
-But it is not uncommon for these treatments to actually make your aiptasia spread even worse.
+But it is not uncommon for these treatments to actually make your aiptasia spread even worse in your aquarium.
 Use these products with caution.

-The important point to note with chemical removal is that most of the ‘remedies’ introduce chemicals into your reef tank that may negatively alter your tank chemistry, especially if applied in large doses.
+The important point to note with chemical removal is that most of the ‘remedies’ introduce chemicals into your reef aquarium and may negatively alter your tank chemistry, especially if applied in large doses.

 These remedies are concocted from typical chemicals around the home/reef.